History of Jake Tapper in Timeline

 2017: Los Angeles Press Club President's Award

-In 2017, Jake Tapper received the Los Angeles Press Club's President's Award for Impact on Media, recognizing his willingness to take on politicians from both sides during a divisive election and his effective interview style.
+In 2017, the Los Angeles Press Club gave Jake Tapper its President's Award for Impact on Media, citing his willingness to take on politicians from both sides of the aisle during a divisive election and his effective interviewing style.

 April 24, 2018: Publication of The Hellfire Club